Chapter 2 RStudio Projects

 While you can create a project from scratch (discussed below), we’ve created a draft project template.
 Download it, and you’ll have a working RStudio project that you can use as you follow along with the code in the rest of this chapter and the tutorial exercise.

-1. Downloading the template project (zip file) from the GitHub repository here; there are instructions on downloading at the bottom of the repositories webpage.
+1. Downloading the template project (zip file) from the GitHub repository here; there are instructions on how to download the project at the bottom of the webpage.

 2. Upload the project zip file to JupyterHub, and unzip the folder.